privatenumber/tsx/README.md

 - Resolves `tsconfig.json` [`paths`](https://www.typescriptlang.org/tsconfig#paths)
 - Tested on Linux & Windows with Node.js v12~18

+> **💡 Protip: Looking to bundle your TypeScript project?**
+>
+> If you're looking for a dead simple way to bundle your TypeScript projects, take a look at [`pkgroll`](https://github.com/privatenumber/pkgroll).
+It's an esbuild-enhanced Rollup that's auto configured based on your `package.json`!

 <sub>Found this package useful?
 Show your support & appreciation by [sponsoring](https://github.com/sponsors/privatenumber)! ❤️</sub>

 ## About